 When the team first entered Formula One™ in 2010, they arrived with a revolutionary concept of designing their car entirely using computer modelling, using computational fluid dynamics softwear rather than wind-tunnel testing.
 The idea was clever, but failed to fully handle the subtleties of the cars’ complex aerodynamics.
 A wind tunnel was needed, so they partnered with McLaren.

 Since that time, Marussia have reverted to more conventional design and development processes.
 In 2013, that paid off, as rookie drivers Max Chilton and, in particular, Jules Bianchi impressed with sometimes heroic efforts to keep their cars ahead of close rivals Caterham through the season.

-Bianchi, the first Formula One™ graduate of the Ferrari Driver Academy programme, may be part of the reason why this year Marussia have been able to secure a Ferrari power deal, which includes not just the 1.6 litre turbo V6 engine, but the complex hybrid power train and eight-speed gearbox.
+Bianchi, the first Formula One™ graduate of the Ferrari Driver Academy programme, was part of the reason why Marussia was able to secure a Ferrari power deal, which includes not just the 1.6 litre turbo V6 engine, but the complex hybrid power train and eight-speed gearbox.
 A giant-killing performance by Bianchi in Monaco last year bagged the team its first world championship points, with 9th place.
 This ensured that they finished ahead of Sauber in the 2014 Constructors’ Championship rankings.